Backpacking Argentina

 Unique Activities in Argentina

-If you know your schedule ahead of time, a great insider tip is to buy tickets for major tourist attractions in Argentina ahead of time.
-Tiqets has entrance tickets and skip the line passes for major attractions in Buenos Aires so that you can avoid the lines and save that precious time for more exploring.
+If you know your schedule ahead of time, a great insider tip is to buy tickets for major tourist attractions ahead of time.
+Tiqets has entrance tickets and skip-the-line passes for major attractions in Argentina, which can be a worthwhile cost during peak tourist season.

-How to Travel Around Argentina
+How to Travel Around Argentina on a Budget

-Once in Argentina, city to city travel is typically achieved by using long distance buses.
+Once in Argentina, city-to-city travel is typically achieved by using long distance buses.
 The Panamerican National Route 9, for example, takes you through Buenos Aires, Rosario and Cordoba.
 As provincial capitals all have their own airport and operate regular flights on a daily basis, an alternative for those with a bit of spare cash is air travel.

 The train network in Argentina is limited but extremely cheap, making it a decent budget option.
 A great tourist voyage is the ‘Train of the Clouds’ in the northwest province of Salta, which passes a number of smaller towns on its way to the border with Chile and takes you to extreme altitudes.